uframer/navio2-docs/docs/navio-ardupilot/installation-and-running.md

 * ArduCopter-heli
 * ArduCopter-single

+Navio2 is supported in ArduPilot upstream and if you'd like to build the binary yourself please proceed to the [Building from sources](building-from-sources.md).

 #### Systemd

 For launching ArduPilot we are using `systemd` init system which provides manager for all services and processes.
 The main command used to control systemd is `systemctl`.
 Some of its uses are:
 - examining the system state
 - managing the system and services.

 See `man systemctl` for more details.

-#### Running ArduPilot
+#### 运行ArduPilot

 If you run ArduPilot for the first time you should make some preparations.
 First you need to edit `ardupilot.service` file, where you choose ArduPilot for your vehicle type.